bangadang/stackIT/FS25/Dataengineering.md

 ### Tokenization
 - A token is an instance of a word or term in a text/ document (numbers, punctuation and special chars are also tokens)
 - tokenization is the process of breaking down a text into tokens through a rule based heuristic approach or a ML model approach
-- process is ambiguous and not always clear how to split
+- process is ambiguous and not always clear how to split a string, as possible information loss can occur.
+	- Should you split a birthdate/ phonenumber/ multiword words etc.
+	- different languages have different rules of tokenization
+	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNjY1MDA2MzcsLTE5NzIyNjQ4MDYsLT
+eyJoaXN0b3J5IjpbLTEwOTIxMDE2MzcsLTE5NzIyNjQ4MDYsLT
 I2MjM1NjgyNCw3MDQ4ODU4NDYsMTQ4ODUwNzc4OSwtMTA4NTQ0
 NzE1NywtMTE3NzcyMDk2NiwyMjI4ODQwNTksNzE5NTM2MTE4LD
 MyNjg2NDU4OCwxOTA4NzMxODgxLDIxMzM5NTQ1MjAsMjk4MjMx